yolken/yolken-blog/site/_posts/2019-06-09-better-coding-interviews.md

 ## The rules

-Now that we've
+Now that we've covered the purpose of interviewing, I'd like to share some "rules" for coding interviews to ensure that they're productive and provide good signal.

 ### Rule 1: Coding problems should be done on a computer, not a whiteboard

 Writing code on a whiteboard made sense 25 years ago, before laptops were ubiquitous and when compiling and testing small programs could be painful due to primitive dev tooling.
-Now, it's a really bad idea.
+Now, there's really no good reason to do it.
 Unless you happen to be at a company where software is written without computers, having a candidate use a computer is much closer to the work in the actual job and, therefore, is a more accurate way to predict job performance.

 Beyond the high-level, philosophical reasons for doing coding problems on computers, there are a number of practical benefits for both the candidate and the interviewing company:

-1. Writing code on a computer allows the candidate to use the tooling that they feel comfortable with and that makes them most productive.
-Since engineers at most companies are allowed to pick their own tooling for each project (within reasonable limits), this better matches the conditions of the actual job.
+1. Writing code on a computer, ideally their own computer, allows the candidate to use the tooling that they feel comfortable with and that makes them productive.
+Since engineers at most companies are allowed to pick their own tooling (within reasonable limits), this better matches the conditions of the actual job.
 2. On a computer, you can't hand-wave away parts of your solution (e.g., "suppose we had a helper function that implemented a binary search").
 The candidate has to either implement it themselves or find some existing code or library to use.
-3. Coding problems on computers usually require the candidate to write tests and then iteratively debug problems that are found.
+3. Coding problems on a computer requires the candidate to write tests and then iteratively debug problems that are found.
 These testing and debugging skills are an important part of software engineering work, but they're much harder to evaluate on a whiteboard.

-### Rule 2: Please, no algorithm or data structure trivia
+### Rule 2: Please, no algorithm trivia

 Understanding algorithms and data structures is a prerequisite for writing good software.
 Having them all committed to memory, however, is not, particularly for the long tail things that are